 An important part of volunteering is tracking your volunteer hours.
 This can be done in 2 ways.
-First, when you enter the campus, we ask that all adults sign in and give their reason for their campus visit.
+When you enter the campus, we ask that all adults sign in and give their reason for their campus visit.
 You can write volunteer in the column that asks for the reason of your visit as well as the time and date.
 When you are finished volunteering, we ask that you sign out with the time and date again.
 The volunteer data is entered every month into Parent Square.
-Second, if you prefer, you can log in your own hours.
-When you log into ParentSquare, there are instructions for how to log your volunteer time.
-ParentSquare tracks the amount of time you have logged throughout the year.
-If you are logging in gas mileage, please leave the number of miles and destination on the tracking sheet or on ParentSquare.
+When you log into Parent Square, there are instructions for how to log your volunteer time.
+Parent Square tracks the amount of time you have logged throughout the year.
+If you are logging in gas mileage, please leave the number of miles and destination on the tracking sheet or on Parent Square.